Peripheral Artery Disease (PAD)

 We can offer the following treatment options:

 - Risk factor reduction: Cessation of smoking, regular exercise, maintaining ideal weight, controlling blood pressure, and managing diabetes are some of the way to slow the progression of peripheral artery disease.

 - Medications: Trental and Pletal are two approved medications for claudication.
 They must be taken under the direction of a physician.

 - Angioplasty and stenting: Minimally invasive procedure (endovascular) using stents and balloons to open arteries to improve blood flow.

-Visit one of our eight office locations!
+Visit one of our many office locations!
 We are prepared to assist you today!

 To learn more about peripheral artery disease and which treatment option could be best for you and your situation, do not hesitate to contact Vascular Surgical Associates today.